 Apple doesn’t want to depend on Samsung for supplying phone screens, but it is now facing an unforeseen problem.
 According to The Wall Street Journal reports, LG Display which is to be used by Apple as a second source of its OLED (organic light-emitting diode) screens in its new phones, is facing manufacturing disorders.

-LG Display is well-known for its larger OLED panels for televisions, but smaller screens obviously require a different technology at which it seems to be encountering failures.
+LG Display is well-known for its larger OLED panels for televisions, but smaller screens obviously require a different technology which it seems to be encountering failures.

-Apple has been looking for a new OLED supplier since last year to facilitate cost-cutting of its phones.
+Apple has been looking for a new OLED supplier since last year to facilitate the cost-cutting of its phones.
 While the price for iPhone X started at $999, the Samsung Galaxy S9 had a definite advantage, with a price of $720.
 LG Display was recently assigned the task of creating a third round of prototypes for the new iPhones, which is outside the usual norm for suppliers.

-As for official source verification, spokespeople and information-personnel from both of Apple and LG Display were not available at the time of publication of this story.
+As for official source verification, spokespeople and information personnel from both of Apple and LG Display were not available at the time of publication of this story.